Firefighters run as bushfire spreads in Australia

 Video

-The footage from 4 January, only released now, shows how quickly a bushfire spreads in New South Wales, Australia.
+The footage from 4 January, only released now, shows how quickly a bushfire spreads in New South Wales.

 -